How to Estimate Your Home's Value

 AVMs adjust slightly in recognition of this data, but not sufficiently.
 The result is that smaller homes in neighborhoods are often undervalued while larger homes are overvalued.

-If you sold your home today, that information may not be available online for several months.
+If you sold your home today, that information might not be available online for several months.
 If your market is depreciating rapidly, and you are trying to sell a home at a price based on comparable properties that your AVM results are showing, those homes may actually have sold four months ago, and your home’s value may have since depreciated.

 On the contrary, if you have a home in a market with rapidly rising prices or seasonally adjusting prices, such as homes in an area surrounding a military installation that experiences high summer moves, then your home may be undervalued according to AVM comparables.